gofosu/kwaku-webpage/content/publication/constituencyservice.md

 +++
-title = "What do African voters want from their legislators?
-Evidence from a choice experiment in Ghana"
+title = "What do voters want from their legislators?
+Evidence from Ghana"

 # Date first published.
 date = "2024-06-25"